distributive/Sahasrara/README.md

 ## Environment file setup

 Create a `.env` file containing the following keys.
 Consult `.env.example` if you're unsure how this should be formatted!
+Please note that the `.env` file must have a newline at the end of it - i.e. the last line should be blank.

 * `DISCORD_TOKEN` (mandatory) - the Discord token for your bot.
 Go to the [Discord Developer Portal](https://discord.com/developers/applications), create an application representing your bot, then create a bot user and copy its token.
 * `PREFIX` (optional, defaults to `!`) - the prefix for each bot command.
 For example, if you set it to `$`, then you would call `$ping` to ping the bot.